-1 Affiliate Name 2 Location (City, State) 3 FRB 4 OCC 5 FDIC 6 SEC
+1 Affiliate Name 2 Location (City, State) 3 FRB 4 OCC 5 FDIC 6 SEC .....

-8.5 Is the reporting entity a depository institution holding company with significant insurance operations as defined by the Board of Governors of Federal Reserve System or a subsidiary of the reporting entity?
+8.5 Is the reporting entity a depository institution holding company with significant insurance operations as defined by the Board of Governors of Federal Reserve System or a subsidiary of the depository institution holding company?
 Yes [] No [X]